jkeeler1/pdf-embed/README.md

 ### Usage

-`python upsert.py -f /Users/jkeeler/Documents/ai/animals/arctic-fox.pdf -i arctic-fox`
+`python upsert.py -f /Users/jkeeler/Documents/ai/animals/arctic-fox.pdf -i arctic-fox`-u https://seaworld.org/animals/facts/mammals/arctic-fox/
 where:
  -f is the pdf you wish to read
  -i is the id that should be associated with
+ -u is the url where you can find this information

 `python upsert.py -h for help`